Back in February, I was featured in Kensington mums with an interview that I recently found and I thought to share again with you.

 If you can’t decide I offer two packages to cover the first year of your baby.
 The first one is the ‘Bump & Baby’ with a maternity session usually between 35-37th week and a newborn session within the first 2 weeks of the baby’s life.
 The two favourite images of the session will be presented in a beautiful folio.
 These are both emotional sessions and the memories you can have are great!
 Newborn sessions are very special and it’s unbelievable how you forget quickly how tiny your baby was.

 The Baby Plan is the following program to document the major milestones of the first year.
 There will be three sessions at 3, 6 and 12 months to record when the baby holds the head, sits alone and finally stands/walks.
 These are actually quite fun sessions and you can get the real personality of the baby!
 In the last sitting a cake smash session can be included to celebrate the first birthday of your little one and although they will be messy, it’s a really good time!
 A beautiful folio included in the package will display your favourite image from each session.

 KM.
 Complete the sentence.
 I am a Mum and…

 What I really am is a very proud mum of a beautiful girl and a happy wife to a wonderful man.
 That makes my life full and gratified.
 It happens then that I chose to do the job I am passionate about and that’s the cherry on top of the cake!
-I love children and I feel super lucky being able to photograph them and let parents have unforgettable memories.
+I love children and I feel super lucky to be able to photograph them and let parents have unforgettable memories.

 KM.
 I love London because…

 it’s a city where you can do and be whatever you want.
 You cannot be bored in London.
 There is so much one can do, even with children there are tons of funny things and activities.
-I grew up in a small town on the Italian Alps where everything is different so being here is like living in a great big amusement park!
+I grew up in a small town in the Italian Alps where everything is different so being here is like living in a great big amusement park!